microsoft/superbenchmark/docs/user-tutorial/benchmarks/micro-benchmarks.md

 #### Introduction

-Test the performance of a simulated distributed model inference.
+Test the performance of distributed model inference.

 #### Metrics